Your doctor can usually diagnose nickel allergy based on your skin's appearance, and a recent exposure to items that may contain nickel.

 Because of the low concentrations of allergens used, patch tests are safe even for people with severe allergies.

+The first step in treating nickel allergy is avoiding contact with the metal.
 There's no cure for nickel allergy.
 Once you develop a sensitivity to nickel, you'll develop a rash (contact dermatitis) whenever you come into contact with the metal.

 Your doctor may prescribe one of the following medications to reduce irritation and improve the condition of a rash from a nickel allergy reaction: